keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

-As an example, consider the following application, consisting of multiple deployments, which is going to be deployed into a KLT-enabled namespace.
+As an example, consider the following application, consisting of multiple deployments, which is going to be deployed into a Keptn-enabled namespace.
 Note that:

-1. KLT is enabled for the namespace where your application runs.
+1. Keptn is enabled for the namespace where your application runs.
 1. The `Deployment` workloads are annotated appropriately.
    This example does not use other workloads.